section-engineering-education/engineering-education/articles/atom-vs-visual-studio-code-functionality-and-features-comparison/index.md

 ![Atom download](/engineering-education/atom-vs-visual-studio-code-functionality-and-features-comparison/atomdownload.PNG)

 After clicking the download button, the Atom.zip file should appear in your downloads.
 Extract or Unzip the Atom file.
-Double click the Atom setup and follow the prompts in the Windows, Mac Os, and Linux installer to get started.
+Double click the Atom setup and follow the prompts in the Windows, Mac OS, and Linux installer to get started.

 Once Atom is installed, it is crucial to create an organized folder system.
 Files get well organized.
 It is easier to figure out what a particular file contains and where it goes.

 Atom gives you a welcome guide when you first open the program.
 Going through the welcome guide to get to know the text editor before starting your project is vital.
 First, know where to save your projects.
 You can name your primary folder for Atom files "Projects."
-Every time you start a new project, create a folder inside your "Projects directory."
+Every time you start a new project, create a folder inside your projects directory.
 You can start coding after setting up your file structure.
 Also, make sure you save your work often to avoid losing it.

 ### Visual Studio Code Editor